Lydd: Club day

-Lydd Club Day is the annual local carnival held on the Rype – the largest on Romney Marsh, held on the third Saturday of June.
+Lydd Club Day is the annual local carnival held on the Rype.
+It is the largest such festival on Romney Marsh, and is held on the third Saturday of June.

 It was established in 1868.
 Apart from a brief cessation during the war years, it has taken place annually ever since.
-The day features a funfair, boot fair in the morning, stalls and children's dressing up in the afternoon and floats in the evening.
+The day features a funfair, boot fair in the morning, stalls and children's dressing up in the afternoon, and floats in the evening.
 The evening ends with a firework display and the lit up funfair, as well as the annual crowning of the Queen Elect.